-The versatile player has done it all in the game, with a staggering list of achievements to his name: he has over 100 caps for his home country, making him Wales' most-capped rugby player, and is listed 10th on the all time list; he is 9th highest try scorer in the world, and is one of just 7 players to have scored 4 tries in a match; he was captain of Wales' Grand Slam winning team in 2005, and also captained the British & Irish Lions tour of New Zealand that year.
+The versatile player has done it all in the game, with a staggering list of achievements to his name: he has over 100 caps for his home country; he is 13th highest try scorer in the world, and is one of just 7 players to have scored 4 tries in a match; he was captain of Wales' Grand Slam winning team in 2005, and also captained the British & Irish Lions tour of New Zealand that year.
 In 2005, he was named BBC Wales Sports Personality of the Year in recognition of his outstanding achievements.

 In 2010, Gareth Thomas made the historic switch to rugby league when he signed with the Crusaders.
 His performances were nothing short of remarkable, earning 6 Welsh Rugby League caps.
 He retired from professional rugby in 2011.

 Gareth Thomas' personal life hit the headlines in December 2009 when, at 35 years old, he famously revealed to the world that he was gay.
 This iconic revelation made him the first openly gay high profile sportsman in the UK.
 To come out in the macho world of rugby was, at the time, extraordinary.
 Since then, he has counselled other athletes on coming out, including a few footballers.